platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 This flexibility in resource allocation allows you to optimize performance and costs.

-If your app shows signs of struggling with high load, or if you're expecting a traffic spike, you can also add instances to your application and/or worker containers.
+If your app shows signs of struggling with high load, or if you're expecting a traffic spike, you can also add instances to your application and worker containers.
 Such horizontal scaling allows your app to keep running smoothly, and shields your users from performance issues and downtime.